clintms121/clintms121/ReadMe.md

 # 💫 About Me:
-🎓 About Me: I am a Software Engineering Intern at Opsylux and a junior student-athlete at Rogers State University, where I am pursuing a degree in Artificial Intelligence.<br>💻 Building full stack web applications with React and Python<br><br>⚡ Fun fact<br>I am also very passionate about the sport of running, I have been running competitively for almost 6 years and I believe that the discipline I have accquired through the countless miles I have ran have impacted my work ethic inside the classroom and outside the classroom when I work on my technical skills
+🎓 About Me: I am a Software Engineering Intern at Opsylux and a junior student-athlete at Rogers State University, where I am pursuing a degree in Artificial Intelligence.<br>💻 What I’m Up To: Building Full-Stack Web Applications with React and Python<br><br>⚡ Fun fact<br>I am also very passionate about the sport of running, I have been running competitively for almost 6 years and I believe that the discipline I have accquired through the countless miles I have ran have impacted my work ethic inside the classroom and outside the classroom when I work on my technical skills

 ## 🌐 Socials: